twofas/2fas-ios/CONTRIBUTING.md

 1. Fork this repository to your own GitHub account
 2. Clone the repository to your local machine
 3. Copy example Keys.swift from TwoFAS/opensource folder to TwoFAS/Protection (override the encrypted file)
-4. Copy IconDescriptionDatabaseImpl+Database.swift and ServiceDefinitionDatabaseImpl+Database.swift from TwoFAS/opensource to TwoFAS/Content/Sources (override files)
+4. Copy IconDescriptionDatabaseImpl+Database.swift and ServiceDefinitionDatabaseImpl+Database.swift from TwoFAS/opensource to TwoFAS/Content/Sources (override files).
+Remove all files with "*DatabaseImpl+Database[number].swift" in it.
 5. Copy Assets.car from TwoFAS/opensource to TwoFAS/Content/Assets (override the file)
 6. Create a new branch for your changes (e.g. `feature/new-login-screen`)
 7. Make your changes